respond-dev/respond/README.md

 5. **settlers** — Settles the final output, runs on every request<br/>&emsp;[📁 app/settlers](src/app/settlers)<br/>&emsp;[📁 framework/settlers](src/framework/settlers)

 Each source file of each directory has a default export function.
 Each function executes in parallel during each phase of the pipeline, building the input for the next phase of the pipeline.

+The input and output types for each phase are centrally located in [📁 framework/types](src/framework/types).

 If a source file begins with `client` or `server`, it will only execute on that environment.